amber-lang/amber-docs/docs/0.5.0-alpha/basic_syntax/commands.md

 The only way to access the bash shell is through Amber's commands.
 Commands can be used in the form of a statement or an expression.

-Commands can sometimes _fail_, so it’s important for whoever uses them to be ready to handle what happens next.
+Commands (as well as *failable functions*) can sometimes _fail_, so it’s important for whoever uses them to be ready to handle what happens next.
 There are different ways to deal with failures, each with its own pros and cons:
 - `failed` - the recommended way to handle failing that enables you to write some specific logic to run when a command fails
+- `succeeded` - allows you to write specific logic to run when a command completes successfully
+- `exited` - allows you to write logic that runs regardless of whether the command failed or succeeded
 - `?` - this shorthand for propagating the failure to the caller.
 This operator can only be used in a `main` block or inside of a function.
 - `trust` - the discouraged way to handle failing.
 This modifier will treat commands as if they have completed successfully and will allow them to be parsed without any further steps.